-Second Offense DUI Lawyer in Marietta, GA
+Second-Offense DUI Lawyer in Marietta, Georgia

 The state of Georgia takes driving under the influence (DUI) of drugs or alcohol extremely seriously.
 Their DUI penalties are some of the harshest in the country, and convictions will stay on your permanent record for life, regardless of whether it’s a misdemeanor or felony.
 Each time you are found guilty of driving under the influence, the penalties increase, which is why it’s extremely important to fight each and every charge.